 Besides payment information, the tax demand also contains instructions for appeal.

-Real estate tax is to be paid by the party who is registered as the owner of the property (on Jan 1) at the beginning of the calendar year.
+Real estate tax is to be paid by the party who is registered as the owner of the property on 1 January of the current year.
 Any changes in ownership that may occur in the course of the year have no effect on the real estate tax being collected for this year.
 Nevertheless, if property has changed hands, not only the seller but also the buyer i.e. the new owner carries responsibility for the payment of real estate tax for the current year.
 The Tax Administration does not perform calculations in order to allocate parts of the year's real estate tax, or divide it between, the old and the new owners.

 Web invoice for corporate taxpayers

 We send the tax demands in the form of web invoices to all eligible corporate payers of real estate tax.